techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/bluetooth-devices.md

   - NOCSH
 ai-usage:
 - ai-assisted
-Description: This article provides a comprehensive overview of Native Bluetooth personal peripherals and outlines the certification requirements necessary for compatibility with Microsoft Teams.
+description: This article provides a comprehensive overview of Native Bluetooth personal peripherals and outlines the certification requirements necessary for compatibility with Microsoft Teams.
 ---

 # Native Bluetooth personal peripherals for Microsoft Teams